How We are Organized

 Our pastors (who are also called “Teaching Elders”) are ordained ministers in the Orthodox Presbyterian Church.
 Their responsibilities are to preach God’s Word, administer the sacraments of baptism and the Lord’s Supper, perform weddings and funerals and provide spiritual care for the members of the church.
 They also set and communicate the vision of the church with the help of the other elders.

-Our pastor are: John Canales
+Our pastor is: John Canales

 Our Ruling Elders